 Plans K and L were introduced in 2010 as part of the Medicare Modernization Act.
 We don’t see a lot of interest in these two policies.
 They have larger out-of-pocket exposure, but higher premiums than similar (or even more comprehensive) Supplements.

 In terms of cost-sharing, they somewhat resemble Medicare Advantage coverage.
 Plans K and L do not have network restrictions, however.
 You can see any doctor or hospital accepting Supplements – which most do.

-The increases with these two plans is inline with what we’ve seen in prior years.
-The out of pocket will be $6,220 for Plan K and $3,110 for Plan L. When you compare benefits and premiums with these two, it’s wise to also consider Plan N or one of the High Deductible policies.
-There may be more value in the latter.
+The increases with these two plans are in line with what we’ve seen in prior years.
+The out-of-pocket will be $6,940 for Plan K and $3,470 for Plan L. This is also a noteworthy increase from 2022 to 2023.
+When you compare benefits and premiums with Plan K & L, it’s wise to consider Plan N… or a High Deductible Supplement.
+There can be more value with those Supplements or a few others.

 Contact Us For Assistance

-As you can see above, there are some significant increases in Medicare premiums and cost sharing.
+As illustrated above, there are some significant changes to Medicare premiums and cost-sharing amounts.
 Those who are on a fixed income may need to reevaluate their choices for supplemental insurance.
-It may be necessary to look at lower cost Advantage plans or Medigap policies with higher out of pocket exposure.
+It might be necessary to consider a low-cost Medicare Advantage plan or Medigap policy with higher out-of-pocket exposure.

-We are a full-service, independent insurance agency offers Medicare insurance all across the country.
-We license direct with all of carriers.
-We are a great resource for education, comparisons and direct enrollment.
+We are a full-service, independent insurance agency that offers Medicare insurance all across the country.
+We license directly with all of our carriers.
+We are a great resource for education, comparisons, and direct enrollment.

 We offer Medicare supplements, Medicare Advantage, and Part D prescription drug coverage.
 Contact us today to compare your most affordable options.